-All functions on this callback list may be called when the NotifyScroll scrollRCursor This cursor is used when scrolling backward in a horizontal scrollbar, or when thumbing a vertical scrollbar.
+scrollRCursor This cursor is used when scrolling backward in a horizontal scrollbar, or when thumbing a vertical scrollbar.

-This cursor is used when scrolling forward in a vertical scrollbar, or scrollUCursor when thumbing a horizontal scrollbar.
+scrollucursor This cursor is used when scrolling forward in a vertical scrollbar, or when thumbing a horizontal scrollbar.

-scrollVCursor This cursor is used when a vertical scrollbar is inactive.
+scrollyCursor This cursor is used when a vertical scrollbar is inactive.

-sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is shown This is the size of the thumb, expressed as a percentage (0.0 - 1.0) of the length of the scrollbar.
+shown This is the size of the thumb, expressed as a percent-

+age (0.0 - 1.0) of the length of the scrollbar.